 However, the basics like we discussed above are often the most telling indicators to help you make the best decisions.

-Our guest author is Apoorv Bhatnagar, a Digital marketer at Freshworks Inc. He generally writes about software that improves your marketing, sales, or hiring processes.
+Apoorv Bhatnagar is a Digital marketer at Freshworks Inc. He generally writes about software that improves your marketing, sales, or hiring processes.